zyrahb/mind-hive-react-graphql/README.md

 ## TODO
 - Focus Update in place
-- Drop down for colour
+- ~~Drop down for colour~~
-- Text box for Topic/description
+- ~~Text box for Topic/description~~
 - Filter on tag, for Vista view, with + filter on things
 - Update link, will be an addition to add
-- Delete topic, make sure there's a are you sure
+- Delete topic, to delete the links too make sure there's a are you sure
 - Delete links
 - Markdown for description
 - Upload Image for topic